Esmit123/Esmit123.github.io/about.md

 ### More Information

-*Learning to surf since the summer of '21
+-Learning to surf since the summer of '21

-Rugy player since middle school (winger or flyhalf)
+-Rugy player since middle school (winger or flyhalf)

-trilingual (English, Spanish, & Swedish)
+-trilingual (English, Spanish, & Swedish)

-Dual citizen with a Swedish passport
+-Dual citizen with a Swedish passport

-CPR/AED certified
+-CPR/AED certified

 ### Contact me